COUNT-IT-GmbH-Business-Solutions-ERP/CITALAnalyzer/README.md

 - RegisterSymbolAction (checks for SymbolKind).
 It operates on semantic level.
 E.g. for checking if the symbol at hand is a GlobalVariable
     - see enum SymbolKind for possible matches.

 - RegisterSyntaxNodeActions (checks for SyntaxKind).
-This one operates on the elevel of syntax.
-It walks throught the syntax tree and analyzes if your specified kind of SyntaxNode matches.
+This one operates on the level of syntax.
+It walks through the syntax tree and analyzes if your specified kind of SyntaxNode matches.
 E.g. for checking if I am currently checking something inside a PageObject.
-    - see enum SynatxKind for possible matches.
+    - see enum SyntaxKind for possible matches.

 - RegisterCodeBlockAction.
 For Analyzing the content of an entire codeblock.

 You can find other RegistrationMethods in the class AnalysisContext

-### Helpfull links and repositories
+### Helpful links and repositories

 Learn more about e.g. Debugging, pipeline integration, testing, other rules,...